Ms. Krista Bruyer

 ~ accepting new clients ~

 My counselling-related experience includes working in the area of rehabilitative health where I’ve gained experience working with depression, anxiety, occupational burnout, and chronic pain.
 I have also worked closely with survivors of domestic violence and individuals who have experienced loss and trauma.
-My shared identity as both a mother and a psychologist informs my passion for working to promote the mental well-being of mothers.
-I have a special interest in peri-partum and post-partum depression as well as working with individuals undergoing fertility struggles.
+My shared identity as both a mother and a psychologist inform my passion for working to promote the mental well-being of women and mothers.
+I have specialized training in peri-partum and post-partum depression/anxiety as well as an interest in working with individuals undergoing fertility treatment.

 “Every person…is full of great possibilities that can be realized through imagination, effort, and perseverance.”